About the Author

 Son: I did trust in God, and He didn’t take this away.

 Dad– The reason God didn’t take it away is because your sexuality is a gift from Him.
 God made you to be sexual and does not want to take that away from you.
-God wants you to grow to enjoy this part of how he made you, within the plan and boundaries He has set.
+In fact, God wants you to grow to enjoy this part of how he made you, within the plan and boundaries He has set.
 The issue is that Satan always tries to distort what God has given us with sinful motives and actions.

 Son: I guess that makes sense.

 Dad: This is a lot to take in, so don’t worry about understanding everything right away.
 Today’s conversation has been about getting the problem on the table.
 From here, I am going to help you in two ways.
 First, I am going to work to help you plug the leaks in your life.
 You and I will see where you are getting access to pornography and put some boundaries there.
 Boundaries help to keep us away from situations that are harmful.
 Believe it or not, I have boundaries for myself when it comes to the internet and what I look at.
 Second, you and I are going to meet to talk through this issue.
-We’ll set a weekly time to get together, maybe sit out by the fire pit.
+We’ll set a weekly time to get together, and maybe sit out by the fire pit.
 I know we both like that.

 Dad: Sure, in fact, I think that could be your responsibility.
 Well, do you have any questions or concerns?